 But what happens if two persons collaborating on a notebook have their names starting with the same letter ?!

 One more expectation : Now that Sections (and Section Groups) are smartly handled in OneNote for W10, I am eager to get the ability to share individual sections as well.
 That would really be a game changer !
-You can vote for it here !
+You may even vote for it here !

 In the meantime, OneNote for W10 has a nice feature showing prominently who else works on a shared notebook.

-One last expectation : to have the search by author feature in OneNote for W10 !
+One last expectation : to get the search by author feature in OneNote for W10 !

 Nevertheless, there is a welcome addition to the latest version : pages with changes are shown with bold title now.